"The flame of the inn is dim tonight,

 - In the Empath: The Luckiest Smurf story "Days Of Auld Lang Smurf", Papa Smurf makes a toast to the future on New Year's Eve and to his fellow Smurfs who were briefly "resurrected" for a time (though they were actually hallucinations brought upon them by a spell cast on them by Chlorhydris) until they vanished at the stroke of midnight.

 - Played straight in Star Trek III: The Search for Spock.
+Kirk drops the trope name in a toast to Spock at the beginning of the scene in his apartment.

 - Not totally for Spock, as Bones was unable to attend the get-together due to his apparent breakdown a couple scenes before.